 In photography, Antares is surrounded by a nebulous gas part of the Rho Ophiuchi molecular cloud complex.
 Some of this gas can be seen in the picture on the left.

 Much more of this gas would be visible to the right if the framing of our image was different!

 And here is a crop on the cluster we wanted to capture: Messier 4.

 This is a bright and large globular cluster that fits easily in the same field of view as Antares if using a wide telescope.

 Because of its close proximity to Antares, M4 is very easy to find in the night sky!
-Late in Spring or anytime in Summer, wait for the Scorpion's tail to rise in the horizon.
+Late in Spring or anytime in Summer, wait for the Scorpion's tail to rise on the horizon.
 Look for the brightest star, Antares.
 Make sure you are actually looking at this star and not Mars which has the same color and can be near the same path as Antares from time to time.

 The globular cluster M4 can be found just near Antares.
 Pointing your telescope at the bright star will most likely show you the cluster in there as well.
-Note though that another, smaller and fainter globular cluster is visible even closer to Antares, but it is not a Messier object!
+Note though that another, the smaller and fainter globular cluster is visible even closer to Antares, it is not a Messier object!

 Antoine & Dalia Grelin